Displacement within velocity effect in gravitational wave memory: Gravitational Wave with Gaussian profile

-This ``miracle'' is explained by that at the (approximate) boundaries of the Wavezone $U_b < U < U_a$ both the \emph{velocity and the force} vanish, --- and outside the Wavezone it move as required by Newton's laws.
+This ``miracle'' is explained, intuitively, by that at outside the (approximate) Wavezone $U_b < U < U_a$ both the \emph{velocity and the force} vanish, --- whereas the motion is governed by Newton's laws.

-What happens can also be understood by looking at the plots in FIG.\ref{knotcrit} which confirm {VM} for $k\neq k_{crit}$, but show no {DM}~: the velocity does not vanish (even approximately) in the Afterzone~: for $k < k_{crit}$ the force falls off before the oscillator reaches its return point, whereas for $k > k_{crit}$ it pulls the particle back after reaching the bottom.
+FIG.\ref{knotcrit} confirms {VM} for $k\neq k_{crit}$, but show no {DM}~: the velocity does not vanish (even approximately) in the Afterzone.
+For $k < k_{crit}$ the force falls off before the oscillator reaches its return point; for $k > k_{crit}$ it pulls instead the particle back after reaching it.

-For $k=k_{crit}$ we found precisely one half-wave trajectory with wave number $m=1$ and one may wonder if {DM} with several half-waves can also be accommodated.
-The answer is~: fine-tuning the amplitude yields indeed DM with higher wave number, as shown for example, FIG.\ref{Gauss-m23}.
+For $k_{crit}=k_1$ above we found precisely trajectory consisting of $m=1$ one half-wave and one may wonder if {DM} with several half-waves can also be accommodated.
+The answer, obtained again by fine-tuning, says that {DM} can indeed arise with higher amplitudes when the \emph{Wavezone accommodates an integer number of half-waves}, as illustrated in FIG. \ref{Gauss-m23}.